 If you do want to take your car onto the ferry you should book that ticket ahead of time due to the small amount of availability per boat.
 Using the same booking process as above, you will have the option to add a car to your ticket for an additional charge.

 When looking at the schedule just note that not each ferry will be able to take cars.
-From my understanding if looking at the Blue and Green lines, if it is a Gilberto Mariano (GM) boat, you will be able to bring a car on board (CC/CI boats do not allow vehicle transport).
+From my understanding if it is a Gilberto Mariano (GM) or Mestre Jaime Feijo (MJF) boat, you will be able to bring a car on board (CC/CI boats do not allow vehicle transport).
 You should see the ship name next to the route on the different schedules.

 If you have rented a car on one island and want to bring it to another by ferry, I have been told you must contact your car rental company beforehand and ask them if that is allowed.
 I am not sure if there is an additional fee or just approval required, but do ask your car rental company instead of just assuming you can bring it to another island.